Ina Maria Möller

-Ina Möller is assistant professor at Wageningen University and Research.
-She works on institutional complexity, legitimacy and the science-policy interface in regional and global climate and food governance.
-Her principal empirical focus has been the field of climate geoengineering and the way that this contested concept has become part of contemporary policy making, for example through carbon dioxide removal or ‘negative emissions technologies’.
-Other areas of study include the use of science in climate litigation, the impact of global models and scenarios on policy making, and the way in which actors navigate, use and shape environmental regimes.
+Ina Möller is an assistant professor at Wageningen University and Research in the Netherlands.
+She studies the political dynamics that shape the climate change science and policy interface.
+Her principal empirical focus is how climate ‘geoengineering’ is becoming part of contemporary policy making, both in the form of carbon dioxide removal and solar radiation management.
+Other areas of study include the use of climate science in litigation, the impact of global models and scenarios on policy making, and the way in which actors navigate, use and shape environmental regimes.

 Michael Angstadt & Ina Möller.
 2020.
 “Agency and Norms: Who decides what ought to be?”
 In Agency in Earth System Governance, Cambridge University Press (2020).